howard8888/workspace/README.md

 **1 minute summary:**

+The CCA8 Project is the simulation of the brain of a mountain goat through the lifecycle with hooks for different robotic embodiments.

+Scaffolding in place (partially operational) for simulation of a chimpanzee-like brain, human-like brain, human-like brain with five brains operating in parallel in the same agent, human-like brain with multiple agents interacting, human-like brain with five brains operating in parallel with combinatorial planning ability.

 This single document is the canonical “compendium” for the Causal Cognitive Architecture 8 (CCA8).It serves as: README, user guide, architecture notes, design decisions, and maintainer reference.

 Entry point: `cca8_run.py`Primary modules: `cca8_run.py`, `cca8_world_graph.py`, `cca8_controller.py`, `cca8_column.py`, `cca8_features.py`, `cca8_temporal.py`